 Defines all registers and commands which are used in the Spectrum driver for the different boards.
-The registers a board uses are described in the board speregs.h cific part of the documentation.
+The registers a board uses are described in the board specific part of the documentation.

-Defines the functions of the driver.
+spectrum.h Defines the functions of the driver.
 All definitions are taken from the file dlltyp.h.
-The functions itself are described below spcerr.h
+The functions itself are described below.

-Lists all and describes all error codes that can be given back by any of the driver functions.
-The error codes and their meaning are described in detail in the

-Only there for backward compatibility with older program versions.
-Please use spcerr.h instead errors.h
+speerr.h Lists all and describes all error codes that can be given back by any of the driver functions.
+The error codes and their meaning are described in detail in the appendix of this manual errors.h Only there for backward compatibility with older program versions.
+Please use spcerr.h instead.